EDUCATION

 Program

-Our Education Program seeks to share knowledge and inspire conservation leadership in the borderlands through learning opportunities and skills training.
-Our programs have taught nearly 2,000 participants through hands-on learning, workshops, internships, programs, and outreach for youth through adults.
+Our programs have taught more than 2,000 participants through hands-on learning, workshops, internships, programs, and outreach for youth through adults.

-Borderlands Earth Care Youth (BECY) inspires and trains the next generation of land stewards by hiring culturally diverse youth living on the US/Mexico borderlands to restore the transnational watersheds they call home.
-Youth work with rock, wood, seeds, hands, and hearts to return flowing waters and riverside ecosystems to the arid borderlands.
+Borderlands Earth Care Youth (BECY) inspires and trains the next generation of land stewards by hiring youth living on the US/Mexico borderlands to restore the binational watersheds they call home.
+Youth work with rock, wood, seeds, hands, and hearts to return flowing waters and riparian ecosystems to the arid borderlands.

-Youth interns work alongside conservation professionals to make grassroots systemic change in historically overlooked and underserved communities.
-Simultaneously, youth learn leadership skills and are empowered to develop leadership roles with increased responsibility, accountability, and empathy.
-Since beginning in 2012, 188 youth have graduated from BECY.
+Interns work alongside conservation professionals to improve their home communities.
+Simultaneously, they learn skills to develop leadership roles with increased responsibility, accountability, and empathy.
+Since beginning in 2012, almost over 200 youth have graduated from BECY.

 INTERNSHIPS